Kinneret Shiryon

 Shiryon was chairwoman of the Council of Progressive Rabbis in Israel (MARAM), as well as one of the rabbis who contributed to the book Three Times Chai: 54 Rabbis Tell Their Favorite Stories.
 She contributed the story "Challahs in the Ark."
 She also directed the University Student Outreach programs at UAHC's International Department of Education in Jerusalem.

 Shiryon was ordained at Hebrew Union College-Jewish Institute of Religion in New York in 1981.
 She and her husband Baruch have four children (Ayelet, Erez, Inbar, and Amichai).

-The art exhibit “Holy Sparks”, which opened in February 2022 at the Heller Museum and the Skirball Museum, featured 24 Jewish women artists, who had each created an artwork about a female rabbi who was a first in some way.
-Heddy Breuer Abramowitz created the artwork about Shiryon.
+The 2022 art exhibit “Holy Sparks”, shown among other places at the Dr. Bernard Heller Museum, featured art about twenty-four female rabbis who were firsts in some way; Heddy Breuer Abramowitz created the artwork about Shiryon that was in that exhibit.